matrix-io/Arm-DevDay-2019/PreWorkshop.md

 <img width=700 src="images/pi_login_screen.png" />

-### 4. Download An SFTP Client (Optional)
+### 4. Download An SFTP Client
 We highly recommend installing an SFTP client while following along with the workshop.
+This enables you to easily manage the file on your Raspberry Pi from your personal computer.

 Open an SSH enabled terminal application on your
 - **Windows 7 or later**: [CyberDuck.io](https://cyberduck.io/)